debalabbas/Quora/README.md

 One Model uses <b> Triplet Loss </b> while the other model uses <b> Contrastive Loss </b> as the Loss Function
-### Triplet Loss
+## Triplet Loss

-The triplet loss makes use of a baseline (anchor) input that is compared to a positive (truthy) input and a negative (falsy) input.
-The distance from the baseline (anchor) input to the positive (truthy) input is minimized, and the distance from the baseline (anchor) input to the negative (falsy) input is maximized.
-In math equations, you are trying to maximize the following.
+The triplet loss makes use of a baseline (anchor) input that is compared to a positive (truth) input and a negative (false) input.
+The distance from the baseline (anchor) input to the positive (truth) input is minimized, and the distance from the baseline (anchor) input to the negative (false) input is maximized.
+In math equations, we are trying to maximize the following.
   <p align = "center">
   <img src="https://latex.codecogs.com/gif.latex?\large&space;L(A,P,N)=max(||f(A)-f(P)||^{2}-||f(A)-f(N)||^{2}&plus;\alpha,0)" title="\large L(A,P,N)=max(||f(A)-f(P)||^{2}-||f(A)-f(N)||^{2}+\alpha,0)" />